tanis2116/Board_Game_Analysis/README.md

 To run this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+2. Create a virtual environment
-2. Install the necessary dependencies: `pip install -r requirements.txt`
+3. Install the necessary dependencies: `pip install -r requirements.txt`
-3. Explore the Jupyter notebooks or scripts in the respective folders.
+4. Explore the Jupyter notebooks or scripts in the respective folders

 ## Dependencies